imaginerio/omeka-s-docker/README.md

 Remarks:

-- images will be downloaded automatically from the Docker hub: mysql, phpmyadmin, dodeeric/omeka-s:latest.
+- images will be downloaded automatically from the Docker hub: mariadb:latest, phpmyadmin:latest, dodeeric/omeka-s:latest.
-- for the omeka-s container, /var/www/html/files (media files uploaded by the users) and /var/www/html/config/database.ini (credentials for the mysql db) are declared as named volumes (and will survive the remove of the container).
+- for the omeka-s container, /var/www/html/files (media files uploaded by the users) and /var/www/html/config (configuration file with the credentials for the db) are declared as named volumes (and will survive the remove of the container).
 Volumes are hosted in the host filesystem (/var/lib/docker/volumes).
-The mysql container also put the data (omeka db) in a volume.
+The mariadb container also put the data (omeka-s db in /var/lib/mysql) in a volume.

 To stop the containers: